mfsilva22/website/pages/research/Collaborative_Learning_Large_Classes.md

  However, this web-based application only allows for hand-written solutions using tablets.
 Thus, as an extension of this project, we are in the initial stages of developing an open-source web-based solution similar to [CoCalc](https://cocalc.com/help?session=default) (a paid collaborative tool) where a group of students complete programming assignments on a shared project.

 <small>
-Salim S, Lu L, Margotta A, Livingston E, Tucker T, Silva M, Mercier E, “Towards the effective implementation of collaborative problem solving in undergraduate engineering classrooms: co-designing guidelines for teaching assistants”, abstract accepted to ASEE 2020.\\
+Salim S, Lu L, Margotta A, Livingston E, Tucker T, Silva M, Mercier E, “Towards the effective implementation of collaborative problem solving in undergraduate engineering classrooms: co-designing guidelines for teaching assistants”, accepted to appear in ASEE 2020.\\
 Tucker T., Shehab S., Silva M., Mercier E. “Evidence-based analysis of the design of collaborative engineering tasks”, Paper accepted to appear in the 2020 American Educational Research Association Annual Meeting, 2020.\\
 </small>